Asimov-Chuang/DeepHalo/6ydQ-3.md

 A: Regarding Section 4.1: One of the key computational benefits of the polynomial is exactly as you suggested – a few layers can include a large universe, which prevents the very deep structure (line 234).
 We further discuss the quadratic benefit in Section 4.2 (line 262-264) and provide a logarithmic relation, namely, a linear number of layers can cover exponentially many items.
 To enrich section 4.1, we will particularly refer to the quadratic example in the revised version.

-> Q: For section 4.2., if I understand well, e_S is a vector of 1s...
+> Q: For section 4.2., if I understand well, $e_S$ is a vector of 1s...

 A: Regarding Section 4.2: $e_S$ is a unit vector with the $(e_S)_j = 1$ if j ∈ S and 0 otherwise.
 The recursive expression in equation 9 can be represented as a polynomial of $e_S$.
 Let us consider the case with up to second-order interaction, then the second-order term relates to $e_S \otimes e_S$ where the (i,j)-th element refers to whether both item i and item j exist in the choice set.
 The coefficients in the polynomial corresponding to each element of the second-order term measure the specific interactions in equation (1).

-> Q: There’s something confusing with the meaning of \union in equation 3.
+> Q: There’s something confusing with the meaning of $\cup$ in equation 3.

 A: Regarding $\cup$ in Equation 3: If I understand your question, I think your confusion might have originated from a typo in equation 3: $X_R$ should be $X_{R∪{j}}$.
 In equation (10), the relative context effect is specified on item j and item k, whose definition is introduced in Park and Hahn [1998].